How Long Does it Take for Probiotics to Work?

 Everybody is different—more specifically, every body is different—and so is their baseline gut health.

-If your gut is highly inflamed or suffering from dysbiosis, your road to recovery may take longer than someone whose gut microbiota is only slightly out of balance.
+If your gut is highly inflamed or suffering from dysbiosis, your road to recovery may take longer than someone whose gut flora is only slightly out of balance.

 In addition to your current gut health, the following factors could impact how quickly your body responds to probiotics: